Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Convergence Analysis of Pigeonhole SGLD

 \section{Convergence Analysis of Pigeonhole SGLD}

-We provide theoretical justification for applying the proposed pigeonhole SGLD Algorithm \ref{algo:pigeonhole SGLD} to the crossed mixed effects model defined by \eqref{eq:lme}, \eqref{eq:normalre} and \eqref{eq:prior}.
-The theory can be derived similarly for the SGLD algorithm in the simpler case of balanced model without missing data in Algorithm \ref{algo:SGLD}.
+We derive the convergence of the proposed pigeonhole SGLD Algorithm \ref{algo:pigeonhole SGLD} applied to the crossed mixed effects model defined by \eqref{eq:lme}, \eqref{eq:normalre} and \eqref{eq:prior}.
+The theory can be derived similarly for the SGLD algorithm in the simpler case of balanced design without missing data in Algorithm \ref{algo:SGLD}.
 The convergence and approximation error analysis of SGLD for models with $\iid$ data has been studied in the literature for log-concave posterior densities (\citealt{dalalyan2017}, \citealt{dalalyan2019user}) and non-log-concave posterior densities (\citealt{zou2020faster}, \citealt{Chauetal2021}).
 For our crossed mixed effects model, establishing a similar convergence theory poses several challenges.
 First, the posterior density of $\theta$ in our model is clearly not log-concave for the three variance components $\sigma_{\alpha}^2,\sigma_{\beta}^2,\sigma_e^2$ or their logarithms.
-Second, most of the previous theoretical works on SGLD require a global Lipschitz condition on the gradient of log density function, such as Equation (1) in both \citet{dalalyan2017} and \citet{dalalyan2019user}, Assumption 4.4 in \citet{zou2020faster}, and Assumption H2 in \citet{Chauetal2021}.
+Second, most of the previous theoretical works on SGLD require a global Lipschitz condition on the gradient of the log density function, such as Equation (1) in both \citet{dalalyan2017} and \citet{dalalyan2019user}, Assumption 4.4 in \citet{zou2020faster}, and Assumption H2 in \citet{Chauetal2021}.
 This global Lipschitz condition is too strong and not satisfied by almost any statistical model that contains a variance parameter in the range $(0,+\infty)$.
-In fact, neither the log-concavity condition nor the global Lipschitz condition holds even for the posterior distribution of the simplest possible statistical model with i.i.d. data from $N(\mu,\sigma^2)$, where both $(\mu,\sigma^2)\in \RR\times (0,+\infty)$ are unknown parameters.
-For our crossed mixed effects model specified by \eqref{eq:lme}, \eqref{eq:normalre} and \eqref{eq:prior}, it is straightforward to see that the gradient of log-posterior density can grow unbounded as $\sigma^2_{\alpha},\sigma^2_{\beta},\sigma^2_e$ approach zero, and therefore, is not globally Lipschitz with respect to the variance components $\sigma^2_{\alpha},\sigma^2_{\beta},\sigma^2_e$ or their logarithms.
+In fact, neither the log-concavity condition nor the global Lipschitz condition holds even for the posterior distribution of the simplest possible statistical model with $\iid$ data from $N(\mu,\sigma^2)$, where both $(\mu,\sigma^2)\in \RR\times (0,+\infty)$ are unknown parameters.
+For our crossed mixed effects model specified by \eqref{eq:lme}, \eqref{eq:normalre} and \eqref{eq:prior}, it is straightforward to see that the gradient of log-posterior density can grow unbounded as $\sigma^2_{\alpha},\sigma^2_{\beta},\sigma^2_e$ approach zero, and therefore, is not globally Lipschitz with respect to $\sigma^2_{\alpha},\sigma^2_{\beta},\sigma^2_e$ or their logarithms.

 To overcome the issues of non-log-concave posterior density and unbounded gradient, we consider a constrained version of the posterior distribution and an adapted version of the pigeonhole SGLD algorithm.
 For positive constants $B_0,A_1,B_1,E_1$, we define the sieve parameter set